CriticalMoments/CMSaasStarter/README.md

   - Set your default callback URL for auth in the Supabase Auth console.
 For example, for the demo page we added: `https://saasstarter.work/auth/callback` .
 Also add that same URL to the the “allowed redirect URL” list in the Supabase auth console further down the page.
   - Add a link to the redirect URL allow list which allows parameters to your auth callback.
 For example we added the following for the demo page: `https://saasstarter.work/auth/callback?*`
   - Also add any local development URLs you want to use in testing to the list for your dev environment.
 For example, we added the following for local development: `http://localhost:5173/auth/callback` and `http://localhost:5173/auth/callback?*`.
-  - Test that a sign up and forgot password email links back to your domain correctly by checking the have a redirect_to parameter to your `yourdomain.com/auth/callback`.
+  - Test that the "sign up" and "forgot password" emails link back to your domain correctly by checking the have a redirect_to parameter to your `yourdomain.com/auth/callback`.
 If they link to the base URL or another page, double check you have the config above set correctly.
 - OAuth Logins
   - Decide which oauth logins you want to support, and set them up in the Supabase Auth console under “Auth Providers”.
 Be sure to provide them the Supabase callback URL.
 Also be sure to set any platform specific permissions/settings to retrieve their email as part of the login (for example, for Github it's under `Account Permissions > Email Address > Read Only Access`
   - Edit `oauthProviders` list in `/src/routes/(marketing)/login/login_conf.ts` with the list of providers you chose.
 If you don’t want any OAuth options, make this an empty array.